danhans42/nxflash/README.md

 # NXFLASH
-## Introduction

 NXFLASH is a utility for the Sony Playstation.
 It allows you to dump/flash the EEPROM of a cheat cartridge from CD/SIO (serial) as well as via parallel using xkiller (untested)

+## Introduction

 NXFLASH is built on the source of XFLASH, which was written by Tim Schuerewegen.
 Thanks to Shadow of PSXDEV.net and Tim for releasing this.
 I decided to give it a new name - it basically means 'next xflash'.
 I believe it needed a new name as the original author may no longer want to be associated with it and to save confusion about client side tool compatibility.

 In order to run NXFLASH you will need a way to execute it on a console.
-I will not cover that here as plenty of guides are out there for mastering bootable PlayStation discs.
-Alternatively, you could execute it using your usual code upload method (catflap/psxexe etc.).
+I will not cover that here as plenty of guides are out there for mastering bootable PlayStation discs and booting them.
+Alternatively, you could execute it using your usual code upload method (catflap/psxexe/psxserial etc.).

 NXFLASH also has a Python3 based client for uploading/downloading data.
 It has been tested on Python 3.7 on both Linux and Windows 10.